 In Santa Cruz County, many kinds of construction projects and land uses require discretionary permits in addition to building permits.
 Conditional Permit projects are those that are required to be considered at a public hearing before the Zoning Administrator.
 Note: these permits were formerly referred to as Level 5 permits

 The Board of Supervisors, through adoption of County Code Section 18.10.410, has established the Office of Zoning Administrator (ZA) and has designated the Department Director as the ZA.
 The Department Director may appoint one or more Deputy Zoning Administrators to carry out the functions of the Office of Zoning Administration.
-You can read about the role of the Zoning Administrator here.
+More information is available on the Zoning Administrator webpage.

 As a part of reviewing the project, the assigned Project Planner will visit the site and review the plans to see if the project meets all Zoning and General Plan requirements and will not damage the environment.